oandresrincon/IntegerPairFinderLogger/README.md

-# Integer Pair Finder and Logger
+# Pairs Finding and Saving

-This Python program finds pairs of integers (a, b) that satisfy specific conditions, calculates some statistics, and saves the results to a text file.
+This Python script finds pairs of integers (a, b) that satisfy specific conditions and saves them to a text file

 ## Description